rohit5126/docker-playground/README.md

 This is the same DevBoard UI as the `master` branch, but now the data comes from a **real backend** instead of fake in-memory data.

-Three pieces talk to each other:
+Three pieces talk to each other in the app:

 ```
 browser  →  frontend (React)  →  backend (Go API)  →  database (Postgres)